microcks/microcks-operator/README.md

 ## Local development

 Be sure to be connected to a Kubernetes cluster first with a context set to a default namespace.

+### For Microcks CR

+In this situation, you'll be able to use Quarkus iterative development loop.
 From the `operator/` folder, launch:

 ```sh
 mvn quarkus:dev